 Corporations are clamoring to be green, but their environmental reputation may depend more on what they say rather than what they do, according to a study by a Kansas State University researcher and other collaborators.

 WINFIELD – Green Team Southwestern was founded in 2008 in response to the growing interest in environmental stewardship on the Southwestern College campus in Winfield.
 In 2007, President Dick Merriman made Southwestern a charter signatory of the American College and University President's Climate Commitment (ACUPCC) and students petitioned the administration of the college asking that a change towards a more environmentally conscious campus be made.
-At that point the college completed a greenhouse gas emission ...
+At that point the college completed a greenhouse gas emission inventory that now serves as a baseline for tracking the institution's energy consumption.
+In 2009, Southwestern College incorporated the phrase "to live by and ...

 It's the time of year when we start thinking of how we'll change ourselves in the upcoming New Year.
 We look for ways to make a change in our lives, hoping better health or less stress.
 Some resolutions are small; others are big life-changing challenges.
 Going green is a great way to start off the New Year, but instead of making a broad generalization, choose a few specific ways to green your life in 2012.
 Below are some suggestions to get you started:

 In 2006, the U.S. EPA estimated that 55-65 percent of the waste generated in the United States is residential.
 Most of what we throw away is organic materials that could be vermicomposted, composted, or recycled.
 Paper and paperboard products account for 34 percent, and food scraps and yard trimmings make up 25 percent (by weight).
-Worms can turn food scraps into a soil amendment called vermicompost – worm castings – which increases plant growth and ...
+Worms can turn food scraps into a soil amendment called vermicompost – worm castings – which increases plant growth and reduces attacks by plant diseases and pests.
+Vermicomposting is easy, involves little work and can be done indoors or outdoors.
+All you need is a container ...

 (ARA) - Old Man Winter brings a variety of gifts for us each year - cold winds, snow and, of course, higher energy bills.
 You can't control the cold and the snow, but you do have a little control over how much energy you will use this winter.